wp-plugins/just-a-simple-popup/readme.txt

 Stable tag: 2.6.0
 License: GPLv2 or later

 The plugin allows you to show the pop up on any page by setting up the values in the admin panel after activating the plugin.
-You can change the background,fade In time, opacity, content of the pop in the Admin panel.

 == Description ==